tweag/python-monorepo-example/2017-08-14-inline-java.md

 The type family `Interp a` stands for the Java type that corresponds to the Haskell type `a`.
 A value of type `J (Interp a)` is a reference to a Java object of type `Interp a`.
-With `reify` we can convert a java object to a Haskell value.
+With `reify` we can convert a Java object to a Haskell value.
 With `reflect` we can convert a Haskell value back into a Java object.
 As with the type class `Coercible`, the package `jvm` already provides a few instances of `Reify` and `Reflect`.
-For example
+For example,

 ```Haskell
 type instance Interp ByteString = 'Array ('Prim "byte")